Li Ru: In Romance of the Three Kingdoms

 Li Ru has a greater role as a minor character in the 14th-century historical novel Romance of the Three Kingdoms, which romanticises the events before and during the Three Kingdoms period.
 In the novel, he is not just a trusted adviser of Dong Zhuo, but also a son-in-law of the warlord.
-As Dong Zhuo's advisor, he has a strong influence over many of the key decisions Dong Zhuo makes.
-For example, among other things, he advises Dong Zhuo to induce Lü Bu into defecting to his side, replace Emperor Shao with Emperor Xian, and relocate the imperial capital from Luoyang to Chang'an.
+As Dong Zhuo's advisor and henchman, he has a strong influence over many of the key decisions Dong Zhuo makes.
+For example, among other things, he advises Dong Zhuo to induce Lü Bu into defecting to his side from Ding Yuan, replace Emperor Shao with Emperor Xian, and relocate the imperial capital from Luoyang to Chang'an.
 When Dong Zhuo falls for the "beauty's trap" involving him, Lü Bu and Diaochan, Li Ru tries to warn Dong Zhuo about it but Dong Zhuo fails to heed his advice.
 After Dong Zhuo meets his end at the hands of Lü Bu in 192, Li Ru is arrested and executed for being an accomplice to Dong Zhuo's "crimes".